Chocolate Crinkle Cookies

 - ½ teaspoon salt

-- 1 1/2 cups granulated sugar
+- 1 ¾ cups granulated sugar

 - 2 teaspoons vanilla extract

-- In a medium bowl, whisk together flour, baking powder and salt.
+- In a medium mixing bowl, whisk together the all-purpose flour, unsweetened cocoa powder, baking powder and salt.